An invoice and a purchase order are two different important documents between a business and a client.

 Discrepancies are not uncommon in the matching process, and it’s essential to have a system in place for resolving them:

-2. Documentation: Maintain a record of all correspondence related to discrepancies.
-This documentation can be valuable for auditing and for tracking the resolution process.
+- Documentation: You must maintain a record of all the discrepancies.
+This documentation can be valuable for auditing and tracking the resolution process.

 Best Practices For Handling Purchase Orders And Invoices